 Most people experience stress, anger, frustration, and pain at some point in their lives.
 For many of us, the challenge is in finding healthy ways to express or manage these feelings.
-If you or a loved one is intentionally causing self-harm, you should know that there are treatment options such as self-harm rehab.
-But before you seek help at a residential treatment program, you have to know what indicators demonstrate a concern that should be addressed.
+For some, self-harm may seem like a solution to relieve these intense emotions, but it can actually cause more harm in the long run.

 Self-Harm Treatment Signs That Should Not Be Ignored

-There are several signs of being on the lookout when you suspect that someone you know or love needs self-harm treatment at a mental health treatment program.
+There are several self-harm treatment signs of being on the lookout for when you suspect someone you know needs self-injury treatment.
 Be watchful for any of the following:

-Signs That It Is Time To Seek Self-Harm Treatment For Yourself
+Signs That It Is Time To Seek Treatment for Self-Harm

-Some signs you may need mental health treatment therapies for self-harm to include:
+Some signs you may need mental health treatment for self-injury include:

+Seeking treatment can help you find healthier outlets for your emotions.
 Whether you need help for yourself or someone you love, you do not have to walk this path alone.
 Harmony Hills has the expertise and caring, competent staff to help.
-Contact us today at 855.494.0357 for your consultation.
+Contact us today at 855.494.0357 for a consultation.